ClearwaterTM/bombgame/README.md

 A group project I participated in during the third year of my comsci studies at university.

+This is a board game where the objective is to deplete all the other players health to zero, via the usage of weapons such as bombs, firearms and mines.

 # Installation:

 Clone the repo: `git pull https://github.com/ClearwaterTM/bombgame` \